luuply/changes/20200521/README.md

 ### School saving

 On a school's page, save the _program_, not the _school_.
 For example, if I save the men's lacrosse page, I want to only save men's lacrosse program, not the school's entire athletic program.
+You should also be able to remove a saved program as well.

 #### (BUG) Hyperlinks are broken